ThiagoBronquete/demo/README.md

 Learning Github

-1.i know how to push modifications to Github
+1. I know how to push modifications to Github